 I reviewed superficially different commenting systems.
 I was looking for a free, open source system, allowing anonymous content,

 Markdown and hosted by the website owner.
 Four services seem to fulfill my criteria:

 Discourse and a code proposal by

-hypothes.is is a very interesting project, but not a commenting system.
-It belongs therefore to a different category of software (annotation systems).
+hypothes.is is an exciting project, but not a commenting system.
+It belongs, therefore, to a different category of software (annotation systems).

-A competent review of these 4 systems requires a test installation, which I plan to do in the next few weeks.
+A competent review of these four systems requires a test installation, which I plan to do in the next few weeks.

 This work by Peter Baumgartner is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.